Andrew Adamson: Career

 Adamson wanted to be an architect, but missed a university enrolment deadline because of a car accident.
 He was recruited by Pacific Data Images to work in the USA.
 The company opened an office in Los Angeles.
 There he served as a technical director for (PDI) Toys (1992), starring Robin Williams, and Angels in the Outfield (1994), starring Danny Glover.
-Previously, Adamson specialized in ads but preferred the idea of telling a story in longer format.
+Previously, Adamson specialised in ads but preferred the idea of telling a story in longer format.
 He served as visual effects supervisor in the 1995 film Batman Forever, A Time to Kill (1996), and Batman & Robin (1997).

-Adamson directed Shrek (the first installment in the series), based on the 1990 picture book written by William Steig with a modest budget of US$60 million in 2001.
+Adamson directed Shrek (the first instalment in the series), based on the 1990 picture book written by William Steig with a modest budget of US$60 million in 2001.
 However, the film became a worldwide success, taking in nearly $500 million in the box office, including more than $40 million in its opening weekend.
 The film featured the lead voices of Mike Myers, Eddie Murphy, Cameron Diaz and John Lithgow.
 The next film in the series, Shrek 2 (2004), had a big Hollywood budget of around $150 million, and was even a bigger success than the first film, taking in more than $900 million worldwide.
 The film opened to over $100 million, one of the highest openings ever at the time.
 Adamson directed this film and also wrote the story.

 However, he did not direct the next film in the series, Shrek the Third, as he had been contracted by Walden Media to work on The Chronicles of Narnia: The Lion, the Witch and the Wardrobe.
 Instead, the film was directed by Chris Miller and Raman Hui while Adamson served as executive producer.
 The script of the film was written by J. David Stem and Joe Stillman.
 The third film was financially successful, taking in more than $795 million worldwide with a budget of no more than $160 million, but received mixed reviews from critics.